 The social media giant has also included a set of five Live Filters and planning to add the ability to draw or doodle on your video while live in coming days.

-Launching live streaming feature will lead Facebook in the video sharing platform with its over 1.5 billion users worldwide.
+Launching a live streaming feature will lead Facebook in the video-sharing platform with its over 1.5 billion users worldwide.
 Facebook Live is currently available in 60 countries in the world and you can get a glance of visual view of public live broadcasts that are currently happening via a Facebook Live Map on desktop.